Investment Company Registration Process In Nepal 2026 | Legal Requirements & Compliance Guide

 6. Bank account opening fees

-The exact costs can vary depending on the company’s capital structure and specific requirements.
+The exact costs may differ based on the company’s capital structure and specific needs, including the minimum capital requirement for private equity in Nepal.

 Government Authorities Involved in Company Registration Process

-Several government bodies are involved in the registration and regulation of investment companies:
+Several government bodies are involved in the registration and regulation of investment companies in Nepal:

 1. Office of Company Registrar (OCR)